zaiisao/Documentation/en/Voice/billing_rtc.md

 ### Single-hosted video streaming

-**Scenario**: User A joins a video broadcast channel and hosts for 20 minutes.
+**Scenario**: User A joins a live interactive video streaming channel and hosts for 20 minutes.
 Six people watch the live streaming, three subscribing to audio, and three subscribing to video.

 Since user A does not subscribe to any stream in the channel, A is charged for the audio service only.
 For the audience, three people are charged for the video service, and three for the audio service.
 - A: 20 minutes of audio service.
 - The three audience members subscribing to the video: 20 minutes of video service × 3.
 - The three audience members subscribing to the audio: 20 minutes of audio service × 3.

 Service minutes = 20 minutes of audio service + 20 minutes of video service × 3 + 20 minutes of audio service × 3 = 80 minutes of audio service + 20 minutes of video service.

 ### Co-hosted video streaming